The Disney film:

 - Both funny and heartwarming, but the baboons chasing Jane earlier return during the final battle to save her from Clayton's men.
 The baby baboon is wearing her boot as a hat and kisses her on the cheek when he sees her again.

-- The fact that the baboon clan waits until the baby orders them to charge before attacking; they realise that Jane is, despite looking different, one of the jungle folk and no-one fucks with a jungle folk.
+- The fact that the baboon clan waits until the baby orders them to charge before attacking; they realise that Jane is, despite looking different, one of the jungle folk and no-one fucks with the jungle folk.

 - Seeing Kerchak, huge and imposing as he ordinarily is, playing with his and Kala's baby at the very beginning of the movie is pretty cute.